StefansArya/scarletsframe-default/README.md

 ### Compiler settings
 You can modify some parameter on the `/gulpfile.js` if you want to have different configuration.

+### ScarletsFrame file extension
+Before you getting started with `.sf` file, please install the syntax highlighter from this [link](https://github.com/StefansArya/scarletsframe-compiler/syntax-highlighter).
+There are an example in the `/src/vw-myview/example.sf`.

 ## GitHub Pages
 There are a default template for deploying into `gh-pages` branch on `/.github/workflows/gh-pages.yml-template`.
 To use it you just need to rename it to `gh-pages.yml`.
 Then go to your project settings, scroll down, and configure your GitHub Pages.